IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

 extra effort these examples can be setup to run inside of publicly available docker images.

 ## Background
-Here is a short demonstration of the [LSF Application Center and the Tensorflow examples]( https://www.youtube.com/watch?v=wxeiPBEItJ4&feature=youtu.be)
+Here is a short demonstration of the [LSF Application Center with Tensorflow examples]( https://www.youtube.com/watch?v=wxeiPBEItJ4&feature=youtu.be)

 ## Prerequisites
 1).
 IBM Spectrum LSF 10.1 or above version is installed.
 It is recommened to apply the latest LSF Service Pack.